brabiei21/CER-with-LLMs/NOTES.md

 Hey there!
 I'm on the hunt for a new car, and I could really use some recommendations.
 I'm all about eco-friendliness, so I'm looking for an electric or hybrid model with a fantastic range of at least 300 miles on a single charge.
 Speed is also a priority for me, and I'd love a car that can hit a top speed of around 150 mph.
 Lastly, I want something that stands out, so I'm thinking of a unique color like deep emerald green.
 Any suggestions for a car that ticks all these boxes?
 Thanks in advance!

+todo
+1. specify a shorter output for the mimicking part
+2. make input be just features and not product
+3. True: dimension and color False: price and telephone number

+list of dimensions and colors

+we tell model to write a sentence with the dim, color, price, or tn  (sample randomly for the true and false attributes)

+then we make data set

+feed in data and we say that price and tn are NOT attributes. see if model can extract true attributes

+"Hello I am looking for a 3x4x5 laptop that is black", [3x4x5, 'black']

+* Lets generate 100 first
+* First determine true accuracy (nothing wrong), then look into precision and recall